-- 1. The Republic of Croatia, the other former Yugoslav Republics and Albania (since 2000) benefit from a duty-free access to the EU market for certain wines in the form of a global quota of 545 000 hl.
-This quota is granted by the European Community by means of an autonomous measure most recently renewed by Council Regulation (EC) No 2007/2000 of 18 September 2000 and as amended by Council Regulation (EC) No 2563/2000 of 20 November 2000.
-Exports of wine from the European Union to the Republic of Croatia do not benefit from preferential concessions. - 2.
-On 13 November 2000, the Council authorised the Commission to enter into negotiations with the Republic of Croatia on a wine agreement with the following negotiation guidelines for: - a bilateral trade agreement on wine for reciprocal concessions to distribute the unilateral global quota of 545 000 hl allocated to the states which had previously formed part of the former Socialist Federative Republic of Yugoslavia and Albania, - an agreement on reciprocal recognition, protection and control of wine names, - an agreement on reciprocal recognition, protection and control of designations of spirits and aromatised drinks. - 3.
-On 20 November 2000 the Council authorised the Commission to enter into negotiations for a Stabilisation and Association Agreement with the Republic of Croatia.
-Article 27(4) of the Stabilisation and Association Agreement, which was initialled on 14 May 2001, provides that the trade arrangements to apply to wine and spirits products should be defined. - 4.
-Pending the completion of the procedures necessary for the entry into force of the Stabilisation and Association Agreement, the provisions relating to trade and trade related matters will be put into effect by means of an Interim Agreement between the Community and Croatia, initialled on 10 July 2001.
-Article 14(4) of the draft Interim Agreement repeats the commitment to a wine and spirit protocol. - 5.
-On 20 April 2001 and in accordance with the directives adopted by the Council the Commission and the Republic of Croatia reached an agreement on the new preferential trade regime for certain wines and spirit drinks and the reciprocal protection and control of wine names and spirits designations.
-It is foreseen that the protocol, composed of three agreements, should enter into force on 1 January 2002.
-In order to ensure consistency within the overall stabilisation process, the results of these negotiations on wines and spirits should be integrated into the framework of the Stabilisation and Association Agreement and of the Interim Agreement in the form of an Additional Protocol.
-Regulation (EC) No 2007/2000 of 18 September 2000, as last amended by Regulation (EC) No 2563/2000 of 20 November 2000, will have to be amended accordingly to take account of the yearly quota allocated to Croatia. - 6.
-The purpose of these proposals is to ask the Council to approve these agreements with the Republic of Croatia in the form of an Additional Protocol to the Stabilisation and Association Agreement initialled on 14 May 2001 and in the form of an Additional Protocol to the Interim Agreement initialled on 10 July 2001. - 7.
-The Council is requested to adopt the proposed Decisions.
+- 1. The Republic of Slovenia, the other former Yugoslav Republics and Albania (since 2000) benefit from a duty-free access to the EU market for certain wines in the form of a global quota of 545 000 hl.
+This quota is granted by the European Community by means of an autonomous measure most recently renewed by Council Regulation (EC) No 2007/2000 of 18 September 2000 as amended by Council Regulation (EC) No 2563/2000 of 20 November 2000.
+Exports of wine from the European Union to the Republic of Slovenia do not benefit from preferential concessions. - 2.
+In a Joint Declaration of Intent between the two parties, attached to the Europe Agreement, signed on 10 June 1996, both Contracting Parties had agreed that "a separate reciprocal Wine Agreement will be negotiated, and concluded in time to enter into force at the same time as the Agreement (Interim Agreement)". - 3.
+On 17 April 1996, the Council had authorised the Commission to enter into negotiations with the Republic of Slovenia on a separate wine agreement with the following negotiation guidelines for: - a bilateral trade agreement on wine providing for reciprocal concessions to distribute the unilateral global quota of 545 000 hl allocated to the states which had previously formed part of the former Socialist Federative Republic of Yugoslavia and Albania, - an agreement on reciprocal recognition, protection and control of wine names, - an agreement on reciprocal recognition, protection and control of designations of spirits and aromatised drinks. - 4.
+On 2 April 2001 and in accordance with the directives adopted by the Council the Commission and the Republic of Slovenia reached an overall agreement on wine and spirits regarding the new preferential trade regime and the reciprocal protection and control of wine names and spirit designations.
+It is foreseen that the agreements should enter into force on 1 January 2002.
+In order to ensure consistency with other applicant countries, the results of these negotiations should be integrated into the framework of the Europe Agreement in the form of an Additional Protocol. - 5.
+The purpose of this proposal is to ask the Council to approve this agreement with the Republic of Slovenia in the form of an Additional Protocol to the Europe Agreement and the measures needed to implement them. - 6.
+The Council is requested to adopt the proposed Decision.

-2001/0190(ACC)
+2001/0189 (ACC)